 A key derivation function (KDF) is necessary to implement EC encryption.
-The Concatenation Key Derivation Function (Approved Alternative 1) defined in [NIST SP800-56A] is REQUIRED with the following restriction: the KDF hash function MAY be any of the following hash functions specified by [FIPS 180-2]: SHA2-256, SHA2-384, SHA2-512.
+The Concatenation Key Derivation Function (Approved Alternative 1) defined in [NIST SP800-56A] is REQUIRED with the following restriction: the KDF hash function MAY be based on any of the following hash functions specified by [FIPS 180-2]: SHA2-256, SHA2-384, SHA2-512.
 See section 13 for the details regarding the choice of the hash function.

-For convenience, the synopsis of the encoding method is given below, however, [NIST SP800-56A] is the normative source of the definition.
+For convenience, the synopsis of the encoding method is given below with significant simplifications applicable to the choice of hash function.
+However, [NIST SP800-56A] is the normative source of the definition.